-Observing backyard birds will teach you a lot about local wildlife, and attracting birds all year round gives backyard birders the chance to see seasonal plumage changes, migration, courtship behaviour and nesting.
-It’s a great way to teach children about wildlife enjoyment and appreciation.
+Observing backyard birds will teach you a lot about local wildlife, and attracting birds all year round gives backyard birders the chance to see seasonal plumage changes, migration, courtship behavior and nesting.
+It's a great way to teach children about wildlife enjoyment and appreciation.

 5. Wildlife Conservation: